What is Kidney Transplant?

 Kidney Transplant is a surgical procedure which involves placing a healthy kidney from a living or deceased donor in the recipient’s body.
 It is a preferred treatment for chronic kidney failure compared to spending the remainder of one’s life on dialysis.
-Fortis Hospital is one of the best kidney transplant hospitals in India thanks to our team of highly skilled and experienced team of nephrologists and kidney transplant specialists suitably aided by our state-of-the-art infrastructure in providing world-class care and treatment for the complete spectrum of kidney diseases.
+Fortis International Care is one of the Kidney Transplant Hospitals in Bangalore thanks to our team of highly skilled and experienced team of nephrologists and kidney transplant specialist suitably aided by our state-of-the-art infrastructure in providing world-class care and treatment for the complete spectrum of kidney diseases.

 When should you opt for a kidney transplant surgery?